voltsn/knowledge-base/frameworks/laravel/The Basics.md

 });
 ```

-As seen in the example above arguments are _transfered_ to a view using the `compact()` function.
-It takes a variable number of parameters.
-Each parameter can be either a string containing the name of the variable, or an array of variable names.
-The arrays can be nested, `compact()` handles them recursively.
+- Arguments are _transfered_ to a view using the `compact()` function.
+- The `compact()` takes a variable number of parameters.
+	- Each parameter can be either a string containing the name of the variable, or an array of variable names.
+- The arrays can be nested, `compact()` handles them recursively.

-`compact()` returns an array with all the variables in it.
+- `compact()` returns an array with all the variables in it.

 # Controllers
 Controllers are a bit like the bandleader, it controll who interacts with the __Model__ to create data for the __View__.